Pandemic Accord Talks At Loggerheads As Time Ticks Away - UrduPoint

 Pandemic Accord Talks At Loggerheads As Time Ticks Away

-The last week of negotiations runs until Thursday with nations trying to hammer out an agreement to make sure the world is better prepared to deal with the next pandemic -- or better still, stamp it out before it even happens.
+Negotiations run until Thursday with nations trying to hammer out an agreement to make sure the world is better prepared to deal with the next pandemic -- or better still, stamp it out before it happens.

-Shaken by Covid-19, which shredded economies, overturned societies, crippled health systems and killed millions, countries decided in December 2021 to build a framework of binding commitments to stop such trauma from ever happening again.
+Shaken by Covid-19, which shredded economies, overturned societies, crippled health systems and millions killed, countries decided in December 2021 to build a framework of binding commitments to stop such trauma from ever happening again.

-But as two years of talks come to the crunch, major sticking points remain over how far countries are prepared to go.
+But as two years of talks come to the crunch, major sticking points remain.

 The ninth and final negotiations round opened on March 18, with daily talks ploughing on late into the evening.